 We conclude this section with an open problem.
-Instead of a single failure scenario, consider an Exponential probability distribution and the expected makespan as defined in Section 3.4.
-Will R-SHELF or any shelf-based algorithm admit a constant approximation ratio in expectation?
-To answer this question seems difficult, because computing the expected makespan seems out of reach analytically.
-Given P = 10 in the above example, we find numerically (using a computer program) that the expected makespan ratio of R-SHELF is 1.00005 for $\lambda = 10^{-7}$ and 1.07 for $\lambda = 10^{-3}$.
-We have not been able to build an example where this ratio (computed numerically) is greater than 3.
+Instead of a single failure scenario, consider an exponential probability distribution and the expected makespan as defined in Section 3.4.
+Will R-SHELF, R-SHELFFILL, or any shelf-based algorithm admit a constant approximation ratio in expectation?
+To answer this question is difficult, because computing the expected makespan seems out of reach analytically.
+For the lower bound instance given in Proposition 3 with P = 10, we find numerically (using a computer program) that the expected makespan ratio of R-SHELF is 1.00005 for $\lambda = 10^{-7}$ and 1.07 for $\lambda = 10^{-3}$.
+We have not been able to construct an instance where this ratio (computed numerically) is greater than 3.